kdaisho/global-countdown/README.md

 ````

 ## Getting Started
-In order to use countdown timer, instantiate Countdown constructor with your configurations, after referencing script tag.
+In order to use countdown timer, instantiate Countdown constructor with your configurations.

 ````html
 <script src="countdown.min.js"></script>